ArticySoftware/Articy3ImporterForUnreal/README.md

   <img src="https://www.articy.com/articy-importer/unreal/component_basic_event_implementation.png">
 </p>

-The `ShowPausedObject` method is to display the current pause on the ui.
+The `ShowPausedObject` method is to display the current pause on the UI.
 Here is the implementation of that method.

 <p align="center">